 Treasurer: Jacky Cattini

 Responsible for the financial health and sustainability of the association.
 Send out notices to all members for the payment of dues, receive all monies due the association and deposit association funds.
-Monitor delegated budgets and ensure that annual reports on their use are in order and prepare the overall annual report of association finances.
-Act as the official the Company Secretary and maintain records with Companies House and complete annual returns as required to Companies House, HMRC or similar.
+Monitor delegated budgets and ensure that annual reports on their use are in order and prepares the overall annual report of association finances.
+Acts as the official Company Secretary and maintains records with Companies House and completes annual returns as required to Companies House, HMRC or similar.

-Responsible for leading and coordinating the way ACIA communicates with its members including website, social networking and email options.
+Responsible for leading and coordinating the way ACIA communicates focusing on the Twitter feed

 ACIA is run by analyst for analysts, and it is only the efforts put in by members that enable the association to deliver benefits to all.
 Getting involved in ACIA’s activities can be very rewarding in terms of engaging in the wider analytical community and making contacts, of great exposure to project activities which help personal development and of satisfaction of a job well done.